 Enjoy this pie, and when you bake it, I hope the sun shines, and the birds sing, and the lilacs share their fragrance to enhance your day!

-- 1 double crust Pie Crust recipe (see the archives for the best one ever!)
+- 1 double crust Pie Pastry recipe see archives for Perfect Pie Pastry

-- 3 cups rhubarb, chopped (if the stalk is large, split lengthwise and then chop)
+- 3 cups rhubarb chopped.
+If the stalk is large in diameter, split it lengthwise and then chop

 - 1 cup sugar

 - 3 tbsp arrowroot starch or cornstarch